chift-oneapi/chift-mcp/README.md

 - `CHIFT_MARKETPLACE_ID`: Marketplace ID for authentication (optional)
 - `CHIFT_URL_BASE`: Chift API URL (default: https://api.chift.eu)
 - `CHIFT_FUNCTION_CONFIG`: JSON string to configure which operations are available for each domain (optional)
+- `CHIFT_SEARCH`: Boolean value to include the searchChift tool in the list of tools.
+Defaults to false (not included)

 When `CHIFT_CONSUMER_ID` is set, the server lists only the tools relevant to that consumer's connection types.
 If it's not set (local stdio usage), a small discovery set of tools is exposed to fetch the available consumers and related connectors.